AN AMERICAN FLYER® REPAIR CLINIC

 3.)
 Now the front disk will pull out of the chamber.
 You will note that this unit has what looks like a wirewound resistor attached to the front disk; this is the heater element.
 Inside the chamber should be some wadded wick material which absorbs fluid and keeps it in contact with the heater element.
 However, I have encountered many of these units with no absorbent material at all, which explains poor smoke production.

 4.)
-If the disk is undamaged, you can clear the solder from the two holes, and replace the heater element.
+If the disk is undamaged, you can clear the solder from the two holes, and replace the heater element( which we supply with a fiber sleeve around it).
 Test insertion to be sure the wire lead at the rear end does not contact the back of the chamber.
 (If you can't avoid that lead touching the chamber body, then just be sure that lead is the one that gets soldered to the edge of the body in step 7 below.)

 5.)
-Disk is reinserted, with some new wick material loosely wrapped around it.
+Disk is reinserted, with some soft wick material loosely wrapped around it, if you have any available.
+Don't wrap it tightly, however, so it doesn't burn.

 6.)
 Seal the edge with epoxy, or JB Weld.

 7.)
 Bend the shorter lead (the one from the piston end of the smoke chamber) over, and solder it to the edge of the chamber, like the original [this = ground].
 (Be sure you do this with the correct leadů.otherwise you can create a short.)

 Related parts available for smoke unit repairs include